 My child has allergies.
 Can they still receive the COVID-19 vaccine?

 According to the CDC, if your child has had a severe allergic reaction to any of the ingredients in the vaccine, they shouldn’t take it.
 This goes for adults as well.
-Find the ingredients for the Pfizer vaccine on the FDA fact sheet.

 If your child has a history of anaphylaxis or other severe allergies, then experts recommend waiting 30 minutes for observation after the infection.
 Additionally, children who are prescribed an EpiPen for any reason should bring it with them to their appointment.